nextstrain/cli/doc/commands/build.rst

 .. option:: --ambient

-    Run commands in the ambient environment, outside of any container image.
+    Run commands in the ambient environment, outside of any container image or managed environment.

 .. option:: --aws-batch